United Kingdom Land Forces

 United Kingdom Land Forces was a command of the British Army responsible for generating and preparing forces for current and contingency operations.
 The commander of the forces was known as Commander-in-Chief, United Kingdom Land Forces, who in turn reported to the Chief of the General Staff.

+History

 On 1 April 1972, HQ Army Strategic Command amalgamated with the three existing geographical commands (Northern Command, Southern Command and Western Command) to form HQ UK Land Forces.
 It had eight districts plus HQ Scotland and HQ Northern Ireland under its direction: